Prevention, Control, and Mitigation of HABs (PCMHAB)

 NCCOS projects identify and evaluate a range of methods to prevent, control or mitigate blooms of harmful algae in ways that are safe for the environment.

 NOTICE: PCMHAB announced a Harmful Algal Bloom Control Technologies Incubator Notice of Funding Opportunity on September 15, 2021, and hosted an overview and Q&A webinar for potential applicants on September 30, 2021.
-A link to the full recorded webinar is available here.
-View the webinar slides here, and Q&A here.

 After more than 10 years of research, NCCOS HAB programs like ECOHAB and MERHAB have produced methods and strategies to improve HAB management and response.
 The PCMHAB program funds research to move promising technologies for preventing, controlling, or mitigating HABs and their impacts through development, to demonstration, and, finally application, culminating in wide spread use in the field by end-users.